DuckyMomo20012/image-n-crypt/README.md

 </tbody>
 </table>

-## Invalid token error:
+### 3.21.
+Invalid token error:

-User tries to request with missing token or invalid token.
+The user tries to request with the missing token or invalid token.
 The message may vary.

 <table>
 <tbody>